coffeeandc0d3/pseudo-border-color-margins/README.md

 ./install.sh

-[*Note: this auto installs the Openbox theme, gtk.css for colored borders and active states, but does not install the openbox keybindings which are what gives you the 'gaps.'
+[*Note: this auto installs the Openbox theme, gtk.css for colored borders and active states, but does not install the openbox keybindings which gives you the 'gaps.'
 The keybinding file is included in the repo: 'rc.xml' but rename to whichever works for your distro and openbox.]